Samsung's profit plummets amid global economic woes

 Samsung said chip prices fell sharply amid weakened demand as clients adjusted their inventories in face of “deepening uncertainties” in the global economy, a problem the company says will likely extend into the first quarter of 2023.

-Samsung also expects the demand for its smartphones and TVs to further decline in the first quarter amid the global economic downturn.
+Samsung also expects demand for its smartphones and TVs to fall further in the first quarter amid the global economic downturn.

 Copyright 2023 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.